Purdue University Veterinary Technology

 Veterinary Technology Education

-The Purdue Veterinary Technology program is fully accredited by the American Veterinary Medical Association (AVMA) and is a science based veterinary nursing program offering a Bachelors and Associate degrees.
+The Purdue Veterinary Technology program is fully accredited by the American Veterinary Medical Association (AVMA) and is a science based veterinary nursing program offering a Bachelors and Associate of Applied Science degrees.

 As an integral part of the veterinary team, veterinary technicians and technologists perform a wide range of veterinary skills: